vocdoni/davinci-sdk/README.md

   }]
 });

-// Submit a vote
+// 3.
+Submit a vote (using one of the census participants) const voterWallet = new Wallet('voter-private-key'); // Must be one of the census participants const voterSdk = new DavinciSDK({
+  signer: voterWallet,
+  environment: 'dev'
+});
+await voterSdk.init();

-const vote = await sdk.submitVote({
+const vote = await voterSdk.submitVote({
   processId: process.processId,
   choices: [1] // Vote for "Tech Workshop"
 });

-// Wait for vote confirmation
+// 4.
+Wait for vote confirmation
-const finalStatus = await sdk.waitForVoteStatus(
+const finalStatus = await voterSdk.waitForVoteStatus(
   vote.processId,
   vote.voteId,
   VoteStatus.Settled